 But the real treat is about to come: her skin dance.
 “It’s literally where my hands just sing and dance on your face.
 And yes, there’s slapping and there’s tapping and there are all sorts of dancing moves on cheeks and foreheads and sculpting, and so on.
 But that’s the fun part,” she says.

-She applies Tidal Brightening Enzyme Water Cream, infused with hyaluronic acid, to make the skin slick for the massage that is about to begin.
+She applies an oil-free moisturizer, infused with hyaluronic acid, to make the skin slick for the massage that is about to begin.
 And let me tell you: This was the best feeling in the world.
 I agree with her clients; her hands are magic.

 The skill is not something that is taught, she says.
 Instead, she has incorporated techniques she has learned over the years from Hong Kong to Hungary to make her signature skin dance.